-The main terminal and the two fixed base operators (FBOs) provide parking for aircraft using Dallas Executive.
+The main terminal and the fixed base operators (FBOs) provide parking for aircraft using Dallas Executive.
 Information must be obtained from the aircraft operator as to which FBO they intend to use.
 The FBO’s operating at Dallas Executive are:

 Ambassador Aviation, L. P.